-A TRANSIL PPB Binding Kit is composed of the following items:
+A TRANSIL AGP Binding Kit is composed of the following items:

 No. Qty.
-Item 1 1 A 96 well plate with twelve units of 8 tubes filled with a suspension of TRANSIL Plasma Protein Binding Beads (immobilized with AGP and HSA) suspended in 10 mM phosphate buffered saline adjusted to pH 7.4.
+Item 1 1 A 96 well plate with twelve units of 8 tubes filled with a suspension of TRANSIL Plasma Protein Binding Beads (AGP) suspended in 10 mM phosphate buffered saline adjusted to pH 7.4.
 Tube units are locked in the assay plate for optimal handling with liquid handlers.
 Tube units can be de-locked easily from the lower side of the plate.
 This allows the flexibility to run less than 12 test compounds per experiment if required.
 2 1 Decapper-8 3 1 Instruction manual 4 1 CD with spreadsheet calculation